A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

-\item[(C)] Nearby Consistency Rule (uses orientations of $D,D_u,D_v$ near $c$): For each circle $C$ in $D_u$ or $D_v$ passing through the neighborhood of $c$, the orientation of $C$ can be compared to the orientation of $D$ near $c$.
-If $C$ matches $D$ on the northeast corner, we call $C$ \emph{consistent} (else inconsistent).
-If $C$ matches $D$ on the southwest corner, we call $C$ \emph{inconsistent} (else consistent).
+\item[(C)] Nearby Consistency Rule (uses orientations of $D,D_u,D_v$ near $c$): For each circle $C$ in $D_u$ or $D_v$ passing through the neighborhood of $c$, the orientation of $C$ can be compared to the local orientation of $c$.
+If these orientations match on the northeast corner, we call $C$ \emph{consistent} (else inconsistent).
+If they match on the southwest corner, we call $C$ \emph{inconsistent} (else consistent).
+See Figure \ref{fig:circles consistent}.
 Note that, since we assumed we are not at a 1-1 bifurcation, if $C$ contains both the northeast and the southwest corners, then being consistent at one corner is the same as being consistent at the other.
-Now for any generator $g\in C(D_u)$, let $h\in C(D_v)$ be a generator which appears as a summand in $\del^e(g)$ (if $e$ corresponds to multiplication $m$, there is one such $h$, while if $e$ corresponds to comultiplication $\Delta$, there are two such $h$), and let $X^{near}_e(g,h)$ denote the number of circles near $c$ which are: \begin{itemize} \item labelled $X$ (or $\ox$) in either $D_u$ by $g$ or $D_v$ by $h$; and \item are inconsistent. \end{itemize} Then the generator $h$ in the sum $\del^e(g)$ is multiplied by $(-1)^{X^{near}_e(g,h)}$. \end{enumerate}